 TYPE <newdatatype>;

-However, note that we can keep the same data type but just change the size of the data or use a smaller/larger version of the data type if one exists.
+We can keep the same data type but just change the size of the data, or use a smaller/larger version of the data type if one exists.

 CREATE TABLE registration(